go-spatial/tegola/README.md

 ## Running tegola as a vector tile server
 1. Download the appropriate binary of tegola for your platform via the [release page](https://github.com/go-spatial/tegola/releases).
-2. Setup your config file and run.
-Dy default tegola looks for a `config.toml` in the same directory as the binary.
+2. Set up your config file and run.
+By default, Tegola looks for a `config.toml` in the same directory as the binary.
 You can set a different location for the `config.toml` using a command flag:

 ```
 ./tegola serve --config=/path/to/config.toml